tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/01_Introduction_and_Setup_noqual.md

 <img src="../img/multiqc_general_stat.png" width="500">

-The second figure is a bar graph showing sequence counts of unique and duplicate reads.

-The remaining figures show the FastQC metrics, this time displaying all samples.
+The second figure is a bar graph showing "Sequence Counts" of unique and duplicate reads for each sample.
+The remaining figures show each FastQC metric, displaying all samples on a single graph.
 There is a rectangle at the top that summarizes the pass/fail status of samples.

 <img src="../img/pass_fail_summary.png" width="500">